squasta/Terraform-RolePermissions-for-NC2onAWS/README.md

 <img width='1024' src='./images/NC2portal-3.png'/>

-Get the Customer ID in the URL, copy paste the value in configuration.tfvars for the gateway_external_id variable
+Get the Customer ID, copy paste the value in configuration.tfvars for the gateway_external_id variable

 ### Deployment